joseprzmoreno/kodoeba-flashcards/README.md

 The files load process may take a few minutes.

+4. In shell, run: mysql -u USER -p < db_add_indexes.sql (this adds some indexes to the database).

-4. Activate python virtual environment.
+5. Activate python virtual environment.
 In the directory of the app: source myenv/bin/activate

    You'll need to install flask and pymysql libraries in Python: